Protect from Pass the Hash Attacks

 Automating privileged account management works for Windows accounts by controlling the lifecycle of a domain admin password and ensuring that the window for abuse is dramatically reduced.
 Privileged account management with Secret Server also helps in Linux/UNIX environments because SSH private keys can be vaulted within the tool, and the privileged account manager can then proxy the connection to target servers.
 This means private keys do not have to reside on the vulnerable workstation, making for a stronger security posture and enforcing tighter controls.

-Thycotic’s Application Control Solution gives you a policy-driven solution to manage and secure software privileges and control application rights, allowing you to remove privileged access from all workstations without impacting their productivity or your help desk.
+Thycotic’s Privilege Manager for Windows gives you a policy-driven solution to manage and secure software privileges and control application rights, allowing you to remove privileged access from all workstations without impacting their productivity or your help desk.
 And you get real time threat analysis with automated notifications to reduce the risk posed by zero-day attacks and other malware.

 - Enforce least privilege access, thus reducing the potential for pass the hash attacks on workstations.